 William Henry Gates III was born on October 28, 1955 in Seattle, Washington.
 Today he lives in the nearby suburb of Medina, Washington.

 What did Bill Gates do?

-Throughout the 1980s and 1990s, Microsoft’s operating systems quickly became the preferred choice among America’s largest computer distributors, including IBM, Dell, Compaq, and Hewlett-Packard.
+Throughout the 1980s and 1990s, Microsoft’s operating systems quickly became the preferred choice among America’s largest PC distributors, including IBM, Dell, Compaq, and Hewlett-Packard.
 As the years progressed, Microsoft developed a number of popular software programs as well, including the spreadsheet-maker Excel (1985), the word processor Word (1989), the web browser Internet Explorer (1995), and the email client Outlook (1997).
 Controversially, many of these programs came automatically packaged with Microsoft’s operating system, and throughout much of the 1990s, Gates was repeatedly sued for breaking American monopoly laws — though few suits were successful.
 As personal computers became a common sight in more American homes Gates became progressively richer, and in 1995 officially become the world’s wealthiest man.

 Gates was a strong critic of piracy and believed his software should always be purchased, rather than shared or distributed for free.
 This philosophy was always controversial, and became increasingly contested by Microsoft’s competitors in the early 2000s, particularly Google and Facebook, when free, Internet-based alternatives to programs like Internet Explorer and Outlook became more popular.
-In 2000, Gates resigned as Microsoft’s CEO, and abandoned most of his remaining corporate responsibilities in 2008.
-Today he spends much of his time working as the president of the Bill and Melinda Gates Foundation, a charity devoted to using Gates’ enormous fortune to help the world’s needy find creative solutions to problems like disease and education.
+In 2000, Gates retired as Microsoft’s CEO, and abandoned most of his remaining corporate responsibilities in 2008.
+Today he spends much of his time working as the president of the Bill & Melinda Gates Foundation, a charity devoted to using Gates’ enormous fortune to help the world’s needy find creative solutions to problems like disease and education.

 What is Bill Gates like?